Glasgow City and District Railway: A line through the centre of the city

 This fractured set of lines frustrated the development of the areas served by the NBR.
 Moreover, Queen Street station, which was considered cramped from the outset, was now impossibly congested with terminating trains and a goods station, and there was no possibility of increasing line capacity on the Cowlairs incline.
 The NBR set about the task of connecting the lines east and west of the city.

-The Glasgow City and District Railway, an independent company sponsored by the NBR, was authorised on 10 August 1882 to make a line from the College station to Stobcross, a distance of 3 miles (5 km).
+The Glasgow City and District Railway (GC&DR), an independent company sponsored by the NBR, was authorised by the Glasgow City and District Railway Act 1882 (45 & 46 Vict. c. ccxvi) on 10 August 1882 to make a line from the College station to Stobcross, a distance of 3 miles (5 km).
 The capital was to be £550,000.
 A connection at Knightswood enabling through running from Stobcross towards Dalmuir was included in the authorisation.

 The main section of the GC&DR was to be sub-surface, constructed by cut and cover.
 At its peak the construction had 22 tunnelling faces active.
 A four-platform station was to be provided at Queen Street, partly under the existing main line station.
 A new through station was to be provided at College, replacing the existing terminus.
 The Stobcross line at the west end was a goods-only dead end and this was to be transformed into a through line, with a station nearby at Finnieston.

 The construction was challenging in engineering terms: it was only the fourth underground line in the country.